 Symptoms of COVID-19:

-If you experience any symptoms of COVID-19 such as cough, fever, sudden onset of shortness of breath, loss of taste or smell, generalised onset of aches and pains, sore throat in the 14 days before you are due for surgery please contact your consultant’s secretary.
-It is extremely important that you inform your consultant’s secretary if you have been in contact with anyone who is suspected of COVID-19 or is a confirmed COVID-19.
+If you experience any symptoms of COVID-19 such as cough, fever, sudden onset of shortness of breath, loss of taste or smell, generalised onset of aches and pains and/or sore throat, in the 14 days prior to your surgery, please contact your consultant’s secretary.
+It is also extremely important that you inform your consultant’s secretary if you have been in contact with anyone who is suspected of COVID-19 or is a confirmed COVID-19.
 Please make it known also if you are coming from a residential care facility.
 Your surgery may need to be re-scheduled, but this decision will be made by your consultant.

 Swab testing for COVID-19: